thecoder133/minecraft-server-script/README.md

 # 🚀 Paper Minecraft Server Setup Script

-A powerful, interactive script that sets up a fully functional Paper Minecraft server on **Ubuntu** in seconds.
+A powerful, interactive script that sets up a fully functional Paper Minecraft server on **Linux** in seconds.

 No manual downloads.
 No guesswork.
 Just run it, answer a few questions, and boom — server online or ready to go.
+With some port forwarding.

 ---